Alec10111/crypto_terminal/README.md

 # Crypto Terminal
-Interactive tool to display useful data about cryptocurrencies
+Interactive tool to display useful data about cryptocurrencies.

+Backed done with Django (Django-rest-framework) and PostgreSQL as database.

+The dashboard on the frontend is done with Streamlit, with altair for the line charts.

 ## Pre-requisites
 You need to have python and postgreSQL installed in your machine